woodpecker-ci/woodpecker/docs/docs/20-usage/51-plugins/20-creating-plugins.md

 # Creating plugins

-Creating a new plugin is simple: Build a Docker container which uses your plugin logic as entrypoint.
+Creating a new plugin is simple: Build a Docker container which uses your plugin logic as the ENTRYPOINT.

 ## Settings

-To allow users to configure the behavior of your plugin, you should use settings.
+To allow users to configure the behavior of your plugin, you should use `settings:`.

-These are passed to your plugin as uppercase env vars with `PLUGIN_` prefix.
+These are passed to your plugin as uppercase env vars with a `PLUGIN_` prefix.
-Using a setting like `url` results in `PLUGIN_URL` as env var.
+Using a setting like `url` results in an env var named `PLUGIN_URL`.

 Characters like `-` are converted to an underscore (`_`). `some_String` gets `PLUGIN_SOME_STRING`.
 CamelCase is not respected, `anInt` get `PLUGIN_ANINT`.